Poly-G/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model is the bridge between HTML and any other programming language that helps you manipulate the HTML

 2. What is an event?